 Nitra is one of the oldest settlement centers in the Slavic lands.
 The oldest mention about it refer to 828, when the first brick church was ordained here.
 At that time, there was a hillfort on the castle hill, which was one of the two main centers of the Great Moravian state and since 880 the seat of the bishops.
-A medieval castle was built on the site of the castle after the Hungarian conquest.
+A medieval castle was built on the site of the hillfort after the Hungarian conquest.
 The exact date is unknown, but it probably occurred in the 11th century.
 It was a royal property, the capital of the county and the Duchy of Nitra and since the beginning of the 12th century the renewed bishopric.

 A number of modifications that the castle has made over the centuries have completely changed its original appearance.
 The closest to the original state is the part of the castle wall, the square Basil’s Tower, as well as the basilica of Saint Emmeram.
 A moat with a gothic pedigree is also visible.